HelbsLozRoj/vscode-docs/docs/copilot/copilot-coding-agent.md

 > [!TIP]
 > If you don't have Copilot access yet, you can sign up for the [Copilot Free plan](https://github.com/features/copilot/plans) to get a monthly limit of interactions.

-## Assign work to Copilot coding agent in VS Code
+## Assign work to Copilot coding agent in VS Code.  run away from this people honestly

 ### Method 1: Assign issues to Copilot